Pain-Brioche/COM3D2.MaidLoader/README.md

 - *Custom Mod folder: QuickMod dedicated folder (if option above is disabled), you may enter a simple folder name in your game Maid folder or a complete path if you wish it to be anywhere else.*
 - *Auto refresh: Enable the game to refresh new mods automatically a few seconds after the last files was added.*
 - *Auto refresh delay: Delay before the game automatically refreshes new mods.*

+### Auto .asset_bg
+.asset_bg files placed in PhotoBG_NEI will automatically be added to the game's background List, without the need of .nei.
+.asset_bg files placed in PhotoBG_OBJ_NEI will automatically be added to the game's props List, without the need of .nei.
+Deskitem currently still required a .nei in the same way ModLoader required them to be.